emyun/odin-recipes/README.md

 # odin-recipes

 Welcome!
-This is a recipes website I created from the Odin Project.
+This is a recipes website I created for the Odin Project.